Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Closed Loop Prepaid Card
 Closed loop prepaid solutions are designed to be used only at the issuer’s locations.
 Examples of closed loop issuers include retail stores, casinos, oil companies, e-commerce businesses, telecommunications companies, and restaurants.

-## Contactless
+## Contactless Payments
-Contactless Payment Cards are similar to traditional cards except that they have a contactless chip and radio frequency (RF) antenna configuration embedded within the plastic.
-After you tap or wave your Contactless Payment Card at a merchant terminal equipped with an RFID (Radio Frequency Identification) reader, the card wirelessly transmits Track 1 and / or Track 2 payment details to the terminal.
+Contactless payments use radio frequency (RF), also known as Near Field Communication (NFC).
+The technology is used in payment cards and mobile devices.
+Contactless Payment Cards are similar to traditional cards except that they have a contactless chip.

+When a customer taps or waves a payment instrument at a merchant terminal equipped with an RFID (Radio Frequency Identification) reader, the instrument wirelessly transmits payment details to the terminal.
-## County Code
-Three digit number identifying the U.S. county where the transaction occurred.

 ## Credit Card
 A plastic card used to purchase goods and services and to obtain cash advances on credit for which the cardholder is subsequently billed by the issuing member for repayment of credit extended.

 ## Credit Line
-The monetary amount of credit extended to a cardholder.
+The monetary amount of credit extended to a customer.

-## Cardholder Identification Data
-Cardholder Identification Data (CID) is the American Express term for the 4-digit security code on the front of the credit card.
-For Visa and MasterCard, it is 3-digits and located on the back.

 ## Clearing
-The process whereby financial institutions collect or pay out for items drawn on, or paid into, accounts in their institution.
-First Data Payeezy Gateway settles according to the credit card companies' agreements with banking institutions.
+The process where the merchant's processor withdraws or deposits funds from the customer's bank account.

 ## Component Object Model
 Component Object Model (COM) makes it easier to create components (pieces of code) or use preexisting components that can interact with other components and applications (using the object model).
 A big advantage is that these components can be written using a variety of computer languages.

-## CTR
-Customer Transaction Record.
-With the First Data Payeezy Gateway Transaction Processing Solution, the CTR is issued upon completion of a transaction.
-It states the business name, has an authorization number, and lists all important transaction details.

-## Card Validation Code 2
-Card Validation Code 2 (CVC2) is the MasterCard term for the 3-digit security code on the back of the credit card (Visa and MasterCard).
-For American Express, it is 4-digits and located on the front.

-## Cardholder Verification Value
-Cardholder Verification Value (CVV) a 3 or 4 digit security code on the back of the credit card (Visa and MasterCard).
-For American Express, it is 4-digits and located on the front.

-## Cardholder Verification Value2
-Cardholder Verification Value2 (CVV2) is the Visa term for the a 3-digit security code on the back of the credit card (Visa and MasterCard).
-For American Express, it is 4-digits and located on the front.

-## Cardholder Verification Data
-Cardholder Verification Data (CVD) is a 3-digit security code on the back of the credit card (Visa and MasterCard).
-For American Express, it is 4-digits and located on the front.
-Also known as CVV, CVV2 (Visa), CID (American Express), and CVC2 (Mastercard).

 ## Cryptogram
-A limited- or single-use key that links the payment token to the actual payment account number.
-Required by the token service provider to match the actual account number to the token and continue processing the payment.
+A limited or single-use key (cipher) that encrypts the payment data.
+It is required to de-encrypt the payment data by the processor to continue processing the payment.

-## CSR
-A Certificate Signing Request used with Apple Pay.

 ## Customer
 A person or company that buys goods or services from a merchant.